THE MCINTYRE FAMILY HISTORY 2024-11-14T13:34:48+00:00

 In 2007 Rachael married Charles May and moved to Northumberland and the castle and estate was passed onto Bobby and Rachael’s eldest son, James Alasdair McIntyre born in 1970, known as Jamie.

 Jamie was educated at Millfield School in Somerset and Glenalmond College in Perth.
 Jamie enjoyed some time working in the film industry before starting his career in the City of London.
-In 2008 Jamie married Jemma Katharine Folley at her family estate Harleyford, near Marlow, Buckinghamshire.
-They then moved into the castle to take on the management of the land and castle where Jamie works from, also heading up a Scottish team for an American investment firm.
-Jamie shares his father’s interests in classic cars, motor bikes and yachts and enjoys the very competitive classic car racing scene and enduro biking championships in his spare time.
-Jemma and Jamie have three children.
+Jamie returned to Sorn in 2008 to take on the management of the land and castle where he works form heading up the Scottish team for an American investment firm.
+Jamie shares his father’s interests in classic cars, motor bikes and rib boats.
+He enjoys the very competitive classic car racing scene and enduro biking championships in his spare time.
+His 3 children also share his passion for enduro biking.